listener-js/listener/README.md

 hello.hello(["knock.kock"])
 ```

-Now `initialId` is at the beginning of the `bye.bye` identifier argument:
+Now `knock.knock` is at the beginning of the `bye.bye` identifier argument:

 ```ts
 class Bye {